 University of North Carolina at Chapel Hill – Adams School of Dentistry

 One of the hallmarks of the doctor of dental surgery program at the University of North Carolina at Chapel Hill Adams School of Dentistry is access to groundbreaking technology.
-This program has a strong commitment to ensuring that its graduates are at the forefront of new developments in dentistry.
-To facilitate that, students train on state-of-the-art digital dentistry technology in order to provide the highest quality of patient care with the latest tools.
+This program is strongly committed to ensuring its graduates are at the forefront of new developments in dentistry.
+Students train on state-of-the-art digital dentistry technology to provide the highest quality patient care with the latest tools to facilitate that.

-Graduates of this program are ready to work as dental clinicians or to pursue other career paths or additional education.
+Graduates of this program are ready to work as dental clinicians or pursue other career paths or additional education.
 Students who complete this degree are prepared to go on to complete a residency, pursue research, or attend a postdoctoral program.
-All students are expected to have a dedication to lifelong learning in order to continue to give patients the best care possible.
+All students are expected to be dedicated to lifelong learning in order to continue to give patients the best care possible.

 Online or Hybrid Dentistry Training Programs

-Due to the intensive hands-on nature of dentistry, there are currently no fully online dentistry degree programs.
-However, there are many online education options for distance-based continuing education once initial school and licensure have been completed.
+Due to dentistry’s intensive hands-on nature, there are currently no fully online dentistry degree programs.
+However, once initial school and licensure have been completed, there are many online education options for distance-based continuing education.

 The Herman Ostrow School of Dentistry at the University of Southern California offers several online certificates and one online master’s degree for practicing dentists.